 Curt Goodrich Bicycles

-The French company founded in 1982 by Francis Quillon.
-Ever since, they’ve been building frames for Olympic medalists, Tour de France contenders, World Champions and passionate riders across the world.
-Cyfac started as a simple workshop atelier building framesets for the greatest French stars of the 1980’s.
+The French company was founded in 1982 by Francis Quillon.
+Ever since, they’ve been building frames for Olympic medalists, Tour de France contenders, World Champions, and passionate riders across the world.
+Cyfac started as a simple workshop atelier building framesets for the greatest French stars of the 1980s.

 Laurent Fignon, Thierry Marie, Thierry Clavreyolat, Charly Mottet, Marc Madiot, Richard Virenque, and nearly every French pro from the 1980s to 2000s raced on a Cyfac painted in their team’s livery.
 Through the decades they also built for more of the sport’s legendary greats, including Claudio Chiapucci, Marco Pantani, Frank Vandenbroucke, Robert Millar, and more.

-Cyfac was the first builder to TIG-weld aluminum frames, making the lightweight aluminum frames for Claudio Chiapucci and Marco Pantani and others.
+Cyfac was the first builder to TIG-weld aluminum frames, making the lightweight aluminum frames for Claudio Chiapucci, Marco Pantani, and others.

 As the first European titanium builder, Cyfac offered a growing list of options, including the world’s only full-custom aluminum superbike design (since outlawed by the UCI).
 Cyfac’s avant-garde efforts culminated in the first full-custom, full-carbon lug-less frameset, the Tigre.
 The revolutionary Cyfac carbon-stratification process brought old-world hand-craftsmanship together with 21st-century technologies.